dhruvsawhney/CS152_FinalProject/README.md

   Finally, this model is tuned to perform sentiment classification.
 Techniques used to train the LM for sentiment analysis can be found in the paper and notebook.

   The corpus used for training the language model is another IMDB dataset.
 Then, transfer learning is performed using the Data Source (cited above).

+Results:

+  Model 1

+  Accuracy (trained for 3 epoch cycles): 68 % (without dropout), 73 % (with dropout)

+  Model 2

+  Accruacy (trained for 3 epoch cycles): 82 % (with dropout)

+Log of time spent:

+  November 5, 2018 to December 9, 2018

+  Spent roughly 20 hours for entire project.
+Includes time researching, design and time to train each of the 2 models (45   minutes each). <br/>

+  Most time was spent researching on NLP deep-learning techniques that culminated in both models.